halkyonio/operator/README.md

 metadata:
   name: spring-boot-demo
 spec:
-  # Strategy used by the operator to install the kubernetes resources as DevMode = dev or BuidMode = outerloop
+  # Strategy used by the operator to install the Kubernetes resources as DevMode = dev or BuildMode = outerloop
   deploymentMode: dev
   # Runtime type that the operator will map with a docker image (java, node, ...)
   runtime: spring-boot
   version: 1.5.16
-  # To been able to create a Kubernetes Ingress resource OR Openshift Route
+  # To been able to create a Kubernetes Ingress resource OR OpenShift Route
   exposeService: true
   envs:
     - name: SPRING_PROFILES_ACTIVE
       value: openshift-catalog
 ```

-When this `Custom resource` will be processed by the Kukernetes Api Server and published, then the `Component operator` will be notified and will execute different operations to create :
+When this `Custom resource` will be processed by the Kubernetes API Server and published, then the `Component operator` will be notified and will execute different operations to create:
-- For the `runtime` a development's pod running a `supervisord's daemon` able to start/stop the application [**[1]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/dev/install.go#L56) and where we can push a `uber jar` file compiled locally,
+- For the `runtime` a development's pod running a `supervisor's daemon` able to start/stop the application [**[1]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/dev/install.go#L56) and where we can push a `uber jar` file compiled locally,
 - A Service using the OpenShift Automation Broker and the Kubernetes Service Catalog [**[2]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/servicecatalog/install.go),
 - `EnvVar` section for the development's pod [**[3]**](https://github.com/snowdrop/component-operator/blob/master/pkg/pipeline/link/link.go#L56).

-**Remark** : The `Component` Operator can be deployed on `Kubernetes >= 1.11` or `OpenShift >= 3.11`.
+**Remark**: The `Component` Operator can be deployed on `Kubernetes >= 1.11` or `OpenShift >= 3.11`.

 ## For the users